Get Legal and Tax Updates for France?

 • 6-8 weeks before travel: Submit visa application at French consulate

-• Within three months of arrival: Complete OFII validation online
+• Within three months of arrival in France: Complete OFII validation online

-• 2-10 months after arrival: OFII medical examination
+• 2-10 months after arrival in France: OFII medical examination

 • 2 months before visa expiry: Begin renewal process if staying longer

-The duration of each step can vary depending on the visa type.
+The duration of each step can vary depending on the visa type, whether it's a temporary worker visa or a more permanent arrangement.

 Reality is that processing times can vary greatly between regions and visa types.
-I've seen Talent Passport applications processed in two months, while standard work visas might take two months or more for a long stay.
+I've seen Talent Passport applications processed in two months, while standard work permits might take two months or more for a long stay visa.
+Your employment contract details and whether you're entering fixed term contracts can also influence processing times.

 After submitting your visa application, make sure you have all necessary documents ready for validation and further processing such as proof of employment, accommodation details and financial statements.
-The local agency may request additional information.
+The local agency may request additional documentation related to your work permit or residence permit.

 6. OFII: Be Patient

 The Office Français de l'Immigration et de l'Intégration (OFII) plays a key role in your visa journey.
-Once you arrive in France with your visa, you must validate it through the OFII, usually within three months.
+Once you arrive in France with your visa, you must validate it through the OFII, usually within three months of arrival in France.
 For any questions or clarifications, it's best to contact OFII directly.

 This process includes: